-In the first part of this study, the principle of maximum entropy (ME), representing maximum uncertainty, was used to explain the statistical distributions met in hydrological variables.
-The only assumptions used for the maximization of entropy are that a hydrological variable is non-negative and possesses a certain variability, expressed by the coefficient of variation.
+In the first part of this study, the principle of maximum entropy (ME), representing maximum uncertainty, was used to explain the statistical distributions met in hydro-logical variables.
+The only assumptions used for the maximization of entropy are that a hydrological variable is non-negative with specified coefficient of variation.
 The results of the analysis of the first part can be summarized as follows: